IliaZenkov/NLP-keras-nltk-lime/README.md

 There are a wealth of fancy NLP algorithms available today - particularly using transformers, which has overshadowed a lot of the basics of NLP such as clustering and classification.
 However, simple algorithms are much easier to scale and often provide an excellent basis before building more complicated models.

-I'm going to work through the Twitter Disasters dataset originally made available by Crowdflower.
-I found it available here.
+I'm going to work through the Twitter Disasters dataset originally made available by [Crowdflower](https://appen.com/resources/datasets/).
+I found it currently available [here](https://data.world/crowdflower/disasters-on-social-media).

 ## The Dataset
 10,000 tweets are labeled as whether referring to a disaster (such as a flood, a pandemic) or not.
 I'm going to classify tweets as being truly related to disasters, or otherwise - memes and similar positive tweets often share words with negative tweets, so this may be somewhat challenging to get right.